webpack-contrib/postcss-loader/README.md

 ## Usage

-You can configure PostCSS Loader in common PostCSS config or directly in Webpack config.
-Common PostCSS config is recommended way, because many PostCSS tools will be able to share it.

-### PostCSS Config

 Add PostCSS Loader to `webpack.config.js`.
 Put it after `css-loader` and `style-loader`.
 But before `sass-loader`, if you use it.